-When car guys talk about JDM, they most definitely refer to some heavily modified import cars with insanely low clearance and extreme camber, however in reality this abbreviation has a little bit wider meaning.
-It stands for Japanese Domestic Market and basically refers to all cars produced for the country of raising sun and including pretty much all kinds of vehicles.
+When car guys talk about JDM, they most definitely refer to some heavily modified import cars with insanely low clearance and extreme camber, but in reality, this abbreviation has a little bit wider meaning.
+It stands for the Japanese Domestic Market and refers to all cars produced for the country of the rising sun.

-This black lifted Nissan X-trail in black off-road uniform that you see on the pictures, totally suits to the JDM designation.
-It is owned by Kazu_trail from Japan who was very kind to tell us a little about his favorite car.
+This lifted Nissan X-trail in black off-road uniform that you see on the pictures, totally suits the JDM designation.
+It is owned by @Kazu_trail, from Japan who was very kind to tell us a little about his favorite car.

-Don’t try to find common design elements between this X-trail and USDM Nissan X-Terra, as it’s a completely different vehicle unlike Nissan Frontier and it’s twin brothers with different names that are sold everywhere across the world.
-In fact Nissan X-trail is available on many markets including Europe, Asia and Australia, however the marketologists of this company decided not to bring it to the USA.
-Who knows, perhaps it could have become a key player on the market of compact crossovers, but that’s a whole different story.
+Don’t try to find common design elements between this X-trail and USDM Nissan X-Terra, as it’s a completely different vehicle.
+Nissan X-trail is available on many markets including Europe, Asia and Australia, however the marketologists of this company decided not to bring it to the USA.
+Who knows, perhaps it could have become a key player on the market of compact crossovers such as the Rav4, but that’s a whole different story.

-Nissan X-trail is not a popular base for off-road projects, because it’s positioned as a convenient family crossover with plenty of cargo space, suitable for daily commute and occasional run through country roads.
-However it’s capable 4WD system and aggressive design allowed it’s owner to see the potential in it and start his own one-of-a-kind off-road project, which in the end turned out to be a great idea.
+Nissan X-trail is not a popular base for off-road projects, because it’s positioned as a convenient family crossover with plenty of cargo space, suitable for daily commute.
+Although, it’s capable 4WD system and aggressive design allowed it’s owner to see the potential in it and start his one-of-a-kind off-road project, which in the end turned out to be a great idea.

 Lifted Nissan X-Trail with off-road mods is not a common vehicle anywhere in the world, but it’s certainly a good base for any enthusiast who wants to start exploring the great outdoors and dive in-to the world of travels to remote destinations.